 In the local tourist office one can get a fabulous collection of cycling route cards (photo above), with info of rides of all levels of difficulty.

 Here is a map with many of the climbs listed on the route cards.
-I hope to add more red pins (roads I have cycled).
+I hope to add more green pins (roads I have cycled).
 Click the pins will give links to the blog post of the ride.